theagsco/theagsc/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.2.1
-Tested up to: 4.0
+Tested up to: 4.1
-Stable tag: 2.8.16
+Stable tag: 2.8.29

 Saves submitted form data to the database.
-Export the data to a file and or short codes to display it.
+Export the data to a file or use short codes to display it.

 == Description ==